VirtusLab/git-machete/docs/source/cli/config.rst

     If you want the worktree to have its own branch layout file (located under ``.git/worktrees/.../machete``), set ``git config machete.worktree.useTopLevelMacheteFile false``.

-``machete.squashMergeDetection``:
-    Controls the algorithm used to detect squash merges.
-Possible values are:
-    * ``none``: No squash merge/rebase detection.
-    * ``simple``: Compares the tree state of the merge commit with the tree state of the upstream branch.
-This detects squash merges/rebases as long as there was no commit on the upstream branch since the last common commit.
-    * ``exact``: Compares the patch that would be applied by the merge commit with the commits that occurred on the upstream branch since the last common commit.
-This detects squash merges/rebases even if there were commits on the upstream branch since the last common commit.
-However, it might have a performance impact as it requires computing patches for commits in the upstream.

 **Environment variables:**

 ``GIT_MACHETE_EDITOR``